 You are here

 Keep your passport in a safe place while traveling.
 When not traveling, keep it in a secure place in your residency.
-If you lose your passport, report it to the nearest American consulate or embassy and apply for a new one.
+If you lose your passport, report this to the nearest American consulate or embassy and apply for a new one.
 Non-U.S. citizens should contact their home country’s consulate or embassy.
 It is also recommended that a parent, guardian or emergency contact also have a valid passport in case they need or want to visit you during your program.
 For more information on passports, visit the U.S. State Department’s website.

 Visas & Residence Permits